federicomor/frenet-trihedron/README.md

 1. n: number of points to plot
 2. t: interval of definition of the curve
-3. f(t): first component of the curve (written in hers parametric equation)
+3. the three components of the curve, where we think of the curve as written in hers parametric equation so γ(t) = (f(t), g(t), h(t))
-4. g(t): second component of the curve
-5. h(t): third component of the curve
-7. the first and second derivatives of the components
+4. the first and second derivatives of the components

 while in the section *Graphical parameters* you have to experiment with the following variables until you get a nice plot: